CoderJay06/coder_quiz/notes.md

       has one to many Quizzes
    - Question
       belongs to Quiz
+      has many AnswerChoices
+      has many ChosenAnswers
+   - AnswerChoice
+      belongs to Question
+   - ChosenAnswer
+      belongs to User
+      belongs to Question

 1. Start building out Rails API backend (Follow Rails MVC and RESTful conventions)